 Policy: A collection of Policy Statements that together form an IEP Policy.

+Policy Enumeration: A list of strings, one of which must be selected and used as the value for that Policy Statement.

 Policy File: A File containing one or more IEP Policies.

 Policy Statement: A JSON name/value pair that is used to construct an IEP Policy.